Azure/azure-sdk-for-java/storage/client/blob/README.md

 ### Uploading a blob from InputStream

-Upload a file to a blob using blockBlobClient generated from containerClient.
+Upload data stream to a blob using blockBlobClient generated from containerClient.

 ```java
 BlockBlobClient blockBlobClient = containerClient.getBlockBlobClient("myblockblob");